-- 1. Nucleic acids unique characteristics - 2.
-Bioinformatic tools to predict nucleic acids secondary structure - 3.
-Towards nucleic acid tertiary structure prediction - 4.
-Molecular evolution and biological meaning of sequence alignment - 5.
-Aligning nucleotide and protein sequences - 6.
-Local similarity search nucleotide and protein sequences - 7.
-Functional and structural analysis of protein sequences - 8.
-Analysis and discussion of case study plan
+- Nucleic acids unique characteristics - Bioinformatic tools to predict nucleic acids secondary structure - Towards nucleic acid tertiary structure prediction - Molecular evolution and biological meaning of sequence alignment - Aligning nucleotide and protein sequences - Local similarity search nucleotide and protein sequences - Functional and structural analysis of protein sequences - Analysis and discussion of case study plan

-This course can have recognition of 6 ECTs for FCUL PhD students enrolling in it as part of their first doctoral year.
-For FCUL PhD students only requiring 5 ECTs recognized in their specific PhD programs the last 6 hours of the course are not mandatory and the certificate will be on 'Topics in bioinformatics analysis of biological sequences'.
+This course can have a recognition of 6 ECTs for FCUL PhD students enrolling in it as part of their first doctoral year.
+These students need to deliver two reports after the course.
+For students only requiring 5 ECTs recognized in their specific PhD programmes the last 3.5 hours of the course are not mandatory, they need to deliver only the main report and the certificate will be on 'Topics in bioinformatics analysis of biological sequences'.
+Such report(s) are also advised for other students requesting creditation of the course in their institutions.